iamseol/txtweb/README.md

   ##### Structure

-  The root directory(`/contents`, not `/`), should have the `base.txt` file.
-The base file is the file that all contents are based on.
+  The root directory(`/contents`, not `/`), should have the `index.txt` file.
 You can add any contents there like adding tags, but you should also put `#{name}` to include dynamic contents for different routes.
 The `#{name}` would point to the file that has the same name and exists in the same directory.
-The base file would be applied to its children routes too so you do not have to add duplicated contents below it.
-However, if you add `base.txt` somewhere in the children's directories, it will ignore the base file from the parent but start its own base file and pass it down to its children.

 - `/components`